wingtorres/parcels-hpc/README.md

 First a python distribution must be installed.
 I found it best to use Miniconda, a lightweight version of Anaconda's python distribution with the bare necessities, which was straightforward to set up following the excellent [guide](https://medium.com/@rabernat/custom-conda-environments-for-data-science-on-hpc-clusters-32d58c63aa95) by @rabernat.
 Instead of using his example environment.yml, I've provided a parcels.yml file in this repository that will create an environment for Parcels along with some useful dependencies.

 ## The Parcels python script
-The Parcels python script must convert output files from ROMS into a Parcels Fieldset, initialize the location and timing of particles to be released, and of course execute the integration itself.
+This script must convert output files from ROMS into a Parcels Fieldset, initialize the location and timing of particles to be released, and of course execute the integration itself.
 I use the packages [xarray](http://xarray.pydata.org/en/stable/) and [xgcm](https://xgcm.readthedocs.io/en/latest/) to facilitate reading netCDF data and interpolation on a structured grid.

 1) Import packages
 ```